Monday, March 9, 2015

 We arrived late afternoon in London.

-We bought subway tickets, took the subway to London, got off the subway, and walked ten blocks to our hotel, Michael and Jackie came with us to make sure we arrived safely.
+We bought subway tickets, took the subway to London, got off, and walked 10 blocks to our hotel.
+Michael and Jackie came with us to make sure we arrived safely.

-At the hotel, we freshened up, and we walked to the mall which was about ten blocks away.
+At the hotel, we freshened up and walked to the mall, which was about 10 blocks away.

 We stopped for snacks on our way back to the hotel.

-Amelia and I tried to watch TV and we talked about the day's events until we were too tired to talk.
+Amelia and I tried to watch TV, and we talked about the day's events until we were too tired to speak.

 Day 7: Tuesday, March 17, 1998